Billy Garland (activist)

-William Garland (born August 5, 1949) is an American activist and former member of the Marxist–Leninist and black power political organization Black Panther Party (BPP).
-He is the biological father of hip-hop icon Tupac Shakur.
+William B. Garland (born August 5, 1949) is an American former member of the Marxist–Leninist and black power political and militant organization the Black Panther Party (BPP) and the biological father of rapper Tupac Shakur.

 Biography

-Garland was born in New Jersey, the second oldest of six kids to his mother, Eloise Marie Barnes Garland, who died when Garland was only six years of age.
+Garland was born in New Jersey, the second oldest of six children to his mother, Eloise Marie Barnes Garland, who died from an illegal abortion when Garland was only six years of age.
 During his childhood he lived in various cities around New Jersey and in California before settling in Somerville.
 While attending Somerville High School, he became a star athlete on the school's basketball team.
 Garland would later enroll in community college but dropped out to join the newly established Jersey City chapter of the Black Panther Party after the assassination of Martin Luther King.

 Role in the Black Panther Party

 In 1970, Bashir Hameed appointed Garland as the defense captain for the Jersey City chapter of the Black Panther Party.
 His role was to check-in with other east coast chapters and organize meetings.